Sherajul-Shakil/ShoppingList/README.md

 # item_repository.dart
->  this repository handles all of our crud or create read update delete operations that have to do with items in firestore. we'll have a list collection with documents that have the same ids as our users each user document will have another collection called user list where each document represents an item.
+>  this repository handles all of our crud or create read update delete operations that have to do with items in firestore. we'll have a list collection with documents that have the same ids as our users. each user document will have another collection called user list where each document represents an item.

 > base item repository will have four correct operations that all require a user id

 - retrieve items returns a future list of items
 - create item returns the id of the created item once it's stored in firestore
 - update item updates the item in firestore